Ex-clerk who donned judge's robe found dead before trial

-CHICAGO (AP) - A coroner's office says a former law clerk slated for trial next week for impersonating a judge in 2016 has been found dead at her suburban Chicago home.
+CHICAGO (AP) - A former law clerk who was facing trial next week in Chicago for impersonating a judge in 2016 has been found dead at her suburban Chicago home, the Cook County Medical Examiner's Office said Friday.

-A Friday daily ledger of the Cook County Medical Examiner's Office says 46-year-old Rhonda Crawford was pronounced dead Thursday in Calumet City.
-An autopsy is pending.
+Rhonda Crawford, once on a fast track to a high-salary, high-status job as a judge, was pronounced dead Thursday at her Calumet City home, a daily coroner's ledger said.
+It offered no details on the cause of the 46-year-old's death, indicating only that an autopsy was pending.

-She was charged after donning a black robe to preside over traffic cases that should've been heard by a real judge.
-Her trial on misconduct and impersonation charges was to start Monday.
+The former nurse drew headlines and ridicule around Chicago after word spread she'd donned black judge's robes on Aug.
+11, 2016, and presided over traffic cases that should've been heard by a real judge.
+Early that year, she had won a primary for an open county judgeship.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.